 Quiet time at Fairfax County Parks

-Maybe I’m biased, but the trees in Virginia always seem brighter, fuller and greener than any other state I’ve been in.
+Maybe I’m biased, but the trees in Virginia always seem brighter, fuller and greener than in any other state I’ve been in.
 Which is great for Fairfax County…to date we have 427 parks on more than 23,000 acres of land, offering 325 miles of trails.
 (And that's just county-operated parks!)
 Woah.

 Richard Bland Lee’s home – Sully Historic Site

 If you didn’t know off the top of your head, Richard Bland Lee was Northern Virginia’s first Representative to Congress.
 Today his home, Sully, is registered as a historic site and museum while also being part of the National Park Service’s Underground Railroad Network to Freedom.
 Come stroll the grounds and take a guided house tour.

 As a George Mason University graduate, I feel inclined to say this is the best of them all.
 Mason’s home occupied the top of a bluff overlooking the Potomac; the site was called "Dogue's Neck" by Mason and is currently known as Sycamore Point.
 Explore history, listen to diverse stories, and discover the natural beauty of The Home of American Rights, Gunston Hall.
 Little bit-o-history: George Mason was an architect of the American Revolution and a leading proponent of both limiting government tyranny and protecting citizens’ rights.
 As the primary author of the Virginia Declaration of Rights and the Virginia Constitution, Mason had a profound influence on his own state and the constitutions of the other states that first formed our country.